 Round Mirrors in The Foyer

 What better place to mount a mirror than your front entryway or foyer?
 Apart from opening up the space and allowing you to double check your hair or makeup before dashing out the door, a round mirror in the foyer makes an impressive statement and helps set the tone for the rest of your home.
 If you’re hanging a mirror in the foyer, our recommendation is to hang it above a gorgeous console with the bottom of the mirror about 4-6 inches above the tabletop.
-We also adore the look above where an oversized mirror, such as our 48 inch wide Bernie Mirror, is placed above a bench.
+We also adore the look above where an oversized mirror is placed above a bench.

 Whether you favor something classic and chic, like the Libby Hollywood Regency mirror, or something more adventurous and eclectic, like the Sonrisa Global Bazaar mirror, round mirrors are functional works of art and easy to find in a variety of sizes.
 They’re perfect for dressing up any entryway wall!